Courtney Wildin

-Courtney James Wildin (born 30 March 1996) is a footballer who most recently played as a defender for Southern League Premier Central side Coalville Town.
+Courtney James Wildin (born 30 March 1996) is a footballer who most recently played as a left-back for Southern League Premier Central side Coalville Town.
 Born in England, he represents the Antigua and Barbuda national team at international level.

 Club career

 Sheffield Wednesday

 Wildin was a youth team player for Aston Villa, before joining Sheffield Wednesday as part of their development squad.
 In January 2016 he joined Gainsborough Trinity on loan.

 In February 2016 he joined Lincoln City on loan before in March, he extended the loan until the end of the season.

 He was then released by Sheffield Wednesday at the end of the season.

 Boston United

 After his release Wildin joined Boston United.

 In December 2016 he joined Hednesford Town on loan before returning on completion of the month loan period.
 Wildin joined Corby Town on loan on 23 February 2017, and left the club again on 23 April.